philliphsu/NumberPadTimePicker/README.md

 ### Use as View

+> Using [`NumberPadTimePicker`] as a `View` requires more care to ensure it is sized appropriately in your layouts.
+As of version 1.1.0, [`NumberPadTimePicker`] is not optimized for small screen heights (for example, in landscape).
+If you are affected by this, you'll need to account for this in a way that is appropriate for your use case.

 Add a [`NumberPadTimePicker`] to your layout like any other `View`.
 However, by itself, it is not very useful as a widget for time input.